-We are mailing to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of the accompanying proxy statement (the "Proxy Materials") and our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "2021 Annual Report") on or about May 2, 2022, and it contains instructions on how to access those documents over the Internet.
+On or about May 1, 2023, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") instead of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "2022 Annual Report") and a paper copy of the accompanying proxy statement (the "Proxy Materials").
+The Notice contains instructions on how to access the Proxy Materials over the Internet.
 You will need the 16-digit control number included on the Notice to access these materials.
-If you would like to receive a paper copy of the Proxy Materials, free of charge, you can do so upon written request to our principal executive offices at Intellia Therapeutics, Inc., 40 Erie Street, Cambridge, Massachusetts 02139, Attention: Investor Relations / Corporate Secretary, by calling 1-800-579-1639 or by emailing sendmaterial@proxyvote.com.
-To try to ensure that you receive these materials in time to vote at the annual meeting of stockholders, please make your request to the Company prior to May 31, 2022.
-The Proxy Materials and our 2021 Annual Report are also available on the SEC's website at www.sec.gov.
+If you would like to receive a paper copy of the Proxy Materials, free of charge, you can do so upon written request to our principal executive offices at Intellia Therapeutics, Inc., 40 Erie Street, Suite 130, Cambridge, Massachusetts 02139, Attention: Investor Relations / Corporate Secretary, by calling 1-800-579-1639 or by emailing sendmaterial@proxyvote.com.
+To try to ensure that you receive the Proxy Materials in time to vote at the Annual Meeting, please make your request to the Company prior to May 31, 2023.
+The Proxy Materials, including our 2022 Annual Report, are also available on the SEC's website at www.sec.gov.